ashishrpandey/consul-training/consul-installation.md

      consul -autocomplete-install
      complete -C /usr/bin/consul consul

+## Start the consul as server

+Create the /etc/consul.d/ directory

+     mkdir -p /etc/consul.d/

+Launch Consul agent as server

+     consul agent -ui  -server -bootstrap-expect=1 -data-dir=/tmp/consul -node=machine -bind=<Private IP of the server/self> -config-dir=/etc/consul.d -client=0.0.0.0

-Start the consul as server and as client on the same machine
+## Start the consul agent as client  (On Nomad-client)

+Create the /etc/consul.d/ directory

+     mkdir -p /etc/consul.d/

+Copy the content from consul.hcl  in the /etc/consul.d/

+     mv consul.hcl /etc/consul.d/consul.hcl

-     consul agent -dev -node machine
+Launch the consul agent as client

+     consul agent -ui  -client -data-dir=/tmp/consul -node=client1 -bind=<private IP of self> -config-dir=/etc/consul.d -client=0.0.0.0

+Open a new termial of the client and
+Join the consul server

+     consul join <private IP of the Server>

+ ## On the server

 Run in a separate window on the same machine

       consul members

-Better way to run it will be -

-      consul agent -dev -enable-script-checks -config-dir=./consul.d
+## See the web UI

+In the browser open -

+- [publicIP of the server]:8500

+In another browser open -

+[publicIP of the client]:8500